 How to choose the right type of mattress

 Let’s get one thing straight: There’s no single best mattress type.
-What someone else finds ideal might be incredibly uncomfortable to you.
-When deciding among the options below, consider details like softness, support, and cost.
+What someone else finds ideal might be incredibly uncomfortable for you.
+When deciding among the options below, consider details like softness, support and cost.